Uncharted Alaskan Waters: Subsea Pipeline Installation

-When it comes to solving complex problems, the Chet Morrison Contractors team has it covered – even in uncharted waters.
+When it comes to solving complex problems, the MORRISON team has it covered – even in uncharted waters.
 We’re known for our work throughout the Gulf of Mexico and beyond, but one recent project took us somewhere we’d never been before: the icy waters off the coast of Alaska.

 For this particular job – a subsea natural gas pipeline installation – we found ourselves doing familiar work under unfamiliar circumstances.
 Though we’ve operated in a wide range of environments before, the Kitchen Lights gas field in Cook Inlet presented some unique challenges.
 Currents up to 6 knots and extreme tidal ranges up to 35 feet every six hours required additional resources, planning and engineering to manage.
 That turbulence – along with glacial silt loads – made water visibility essentially zero.
 And with cold temperatures and wind gusts up to 30 mph it was far from an ideal working environment.